 Cold Storage Challenges in International Shipping of Frozen Vegetables

 The global demand for frozen vegetables has grown significantly due to their long shelf life, convenience, and ability to retain essential nutrients.
 However, ensuring these vegetables remain in optimal condition throughout the supply chain is a complex process.
-International shipping of frozen vegetables involves numerous challenges related to cold storage, transportation logistics, regulatory compliance, and environmental factors.
+International shipping of frozen vegetables in India involves numerous challenges related to cold storage, transportation logistics, regulatory compliance, and environmental factors.

 This blog explores the critical challenges faced in the cold storage and transportation of frozen vegetables in international shipping and offers potential solutions to overcome them.